 |3 SPAN electives with a critical analysis prerequisite||2 upper-level Spanish or Portuguese electives|

-- Students taking SPAN 3972W must attend the corresponding faculty information session.
+3. Students taking Span 3972w need to attend the corresponding faculty information session.
 Dates will be announced soon.
-Students currently studying abroad will need to schedule a meeting with the professors upon return.

 Students will be admitted to a section of 3972W based on the following list of priorities: